 This is the difference between when your curls are wet and dry.
 Tighter curl textures will usually experience more shrinkage when dry than looser curls or waves.
 To elongate curls (lessen the shrinkage) you can manipulate them by twisting or braiding the hair.

 Shingling is to apply a concentration of styling product to each strand of hair for maximum definition with a downward smoothing motion.
 Sometimes done with a fine tooth comb.

 Read this article: Shingling Method for Super Curly Hair

 SOTC (Scrunch out the crunch)

-This is to remove the gel cast that forms around your curls in the final styling / drying process.
-When your curls are 100% dry then start massaging the scalp with your fingertips to loosen the roots then scrunch through all your curls until they are soft and super defined.
+This is a technique to remove the gel cast that forms around your curls in the final styling and drying process.
+When your curls are 100% dry begin to massage the scalp with your fingertips to loosen the roots, then scrunch through all your curls until they are soft and super defined.

 Read this article for the full Trepadora SOTC method: